Initial Settings¶

 The other Engine settings (oil pressure thresholds, ignition input polarity, etc.) have appropriate defaults.

-10. Settings → System¶
+10. Setup → System¶

 Engine & Alternator Parameters → RPM Scaling Factor.
 Adjusts the firmware's calculated engine RPM to match your physical tachometer.
 Run the engine at a known steady RPM (e.g. 1500 according to the dash tach).
 Read the dashboard's RPM.
 If the dashboard reads, say, 1620 when the boat's tachometer says 1500, multiply the current scaling factor by 1500/1620 = 0.926 and enter the new value.
 Re-check.
 Two iterations usually nail it.
 An approximation within 50 RPM is fine.
+On first installation the app opens a guided Engine Speed Alignment screen for this, just before characterization: with the engine running it shows the regulator's live RPM beside a slider, so you can match it to your tachometer without the arithmetic.
+You can also set it here by hand at any time.

 Engine & Alternator Parameters → Pulley Ratio, Alt to Engine.
 The ratio of alternator pulley diameter divided by engine crankshaft pulley diameter.
 A standard 2:1 reduction (small alt pulley, large crank pulley) means the alternator spins at twice engine RPM.
 If you don't have calipers, count belt teeth or estimate visually — within 0.1 of the true value is fine.
 This is only used for the physics-model RPM projection; the actual control loop uses measured alternator RPM directly.

-11. Settings → System: change the password¶
+11. Setup → System: change the password¶

 Still on the System sub-tab, find the Change Settings Password field.